 Beware of false prophets.
-Recognising false prophets is often remarkably straight-forward – just ask yourself why the infinite Creator and Consciousness of the universe would require you to do what that so-called prophet says; determine if what he says consistent with, or contrary to, the infinite, creative and life-giving essence of The Knower.
-The Knower does not call on you to kill or harm others, nor die for Him, for both are acts of destroying His creation.
+Recognising false prophets is often remarkably straight-forward – just ask yourself why the infinite Creator and Consciousness of the universe would require you to do what that so-called prophet says; determine if what he says is consistent with, or contrary to, the infinite, creative and life-giving essence of The The Name.
+The The Name does not call on you to kill or harm others, nor die for Him, for both are acts of destroying His creation.
 Any religion or sect which claims that you are called upon to carry out mutilations or killings as punishment on their god’s behalf, is a lie, for if their god is omnipotent in the way they say, why would it need you to carry out its judgement or destroy what it has created?
-The only death The Knower asks of you is figurative: as Christ said, to die to those things which physically or spiritually harm you or others.
-Any religion or sect which condones violence, whether physical or mental, is in contradiction with The Knower.
+The only death The The Name asks of you is figurative: as Christ said, to die to those things which physically or spiritually harm you or others.
+Any religion or sect which condones violence, whether physical or mental, is in contradiction with The The Name.
 The infinite Creator of the universe, time, space, stars, planets and all life is not really interested in whether or not you have a beard or a piece of skin on the end of your penis: what is important is that the reasons for having these things is in your heart.
 The God of Truth and Revelation who gave you consciousness and inquisitiveness does not call on you to cloak what He has created nor forbid learning to some people, simply based on what sort of genitals they have.
 Ask questions, be critical, relentlessly seek consistency in what you believe, don’t be afraid to doubt, and discard what is inconsistent.
-However satisfying a particular belief may be, if it is inconsistent, then it is not true, and therefore not of The Knower.
+However satisfying a particular belief may be, if it is inconsistent, then it is not true, and therefore not of The The Name.

-If you are involved in an organisation which denies what The Knower gave you – namely your free will and inquiring mind -, intimidates you for seeking the Truth honestly, charges you money before revealing its ‘truth’, promotes a message of exclusion or superiority, condones violence, or threatens you with physical punishment or death for leaving, then I urge you to escape, and not to look back.
+If you are involved in an organisation which denies what The The Name gave you – namely your free will and inquiring mind -, intimidates you for seeking the Truth honestly, charges you money before revealing its ‘truth’, promotes a message of exclusion or superiority, condones violence, or threatens you with physical punishment or death for leaving, then I urge you to escape, and not to look back.

 The Bottom Line